kidproquo/hoopi-pi-ng/README.md

 ## What is HoopiPi?

 HoopiPi is an open-source, real-time audio processing engine designed specifically for guitar amplifier modeling using Neural Amp Modeler (NAM) technology.
+All you need is a Raspberry Pi and an audio interface (USB, HifiBerry, PiSound, etc.).

 ### Key Highlights